 - No open flame, fire, flash powder or flash paper is allowed.
 Sealed electronic flashes are permitted.
 If you are using a strobe effect, please note it on your form so the MC may warn the audience.
 No pointing of laser pens at the audience or tech crew.

 - No messy substances on stage.
 If in doubt, ask the Masquerade Directors.
-The stage must be in as good a condition when you leave as when you enter.
 If you are leaving something on stage, it must be able to be easily picked up by the stage crew, or bring your own ninja to clear the stage.

 - No flagrant nudity will be permitted.
 The Masquerade is rated PG-13.
 There will be children in the audience.

 - The weapons policy of the convention must be followed at all times.
-No real firearms, realistic copies, nor projectile weapons are allowed.
-Other weapons must be checked by our staff to determine if they are permitted on stage.
 Any weapons that do not conform to the convention weapons policy but are approved for use on stage must be transported to and from the Masquerade in a bag or closed container.
 All weapons must be sheathed before leaving the stage.
 If your costume requires a bow, it must be unstrung when you are not on stage.

 - Each person may present only once during the Masquerade.
 While any individual may enter as many costumes as they like, they can only wear one of them.
 The other costumes must be on other bodies.

 - Competitors must report to the Masquerade Green Room on time.
-Finalized report times will be supplied at the convention: check at the Masquerade Registration Desk for this information.
 Failure to appear or to be ready to go on stage may result in disqualification.
 While competitors may be subject to circumstances beyond their control, the Masquerade Directors have final arbitration.

 - The Masquerade Directors reserve the right to eliminate anyone from competition on the basis of taste, danger to the audience or other contestants, or for any other reason deemed sufficient.
 Repeated violations of the rules may result in the contestant being barred from future Masquerades.